BrianWanamaker/Open-Source/README.md

 - **Item Collection and Delivery**: Collect food items and deliver them to hungry NPCs across the map for points, while also gathering coins for additional score.
 - **NPC Interaction**: Engage with various NPCs who need your help to be fed, adding a layer of challenge and strategy to the game.
 - **Customizable Characters**: Choose your avatar's color and dive into the competition with a distinctive chef look.
-- **Real-time Updates**: Leveraging Firebase for real-time gameplay, interact with the game world and other players seamlessly.
+- **Real-time Updates**: Leveraging Firebase for real-time gameplay, interacting with the game world and other players seamlessly.

 ## Getting Started